 Crypto lending platforms have become increasingly popular over the past several years.
-By lending crypto that you already own, these platforms promise interest rates that are above and beyond what’s typical in the conventional financial system.
+By lending crypto that you already own in the form of a crypto loan, these platforms promise interest rates that are above and beyond what’s typical in the conventional financial system.

 Let’s take a closer look at how crypto lending works and the risks that investors should keep in mind before lending any of their crypto assets.

 What is Crypto Lending?

 The conventional financial system relies on a lot of borrowing and lending activity.
 For instance, commercial banks frequently borrow money from the Federal Reserve System, many traders borrow stock from their brokerage, and of course, consumers borrow from banks.
 The crypto market has sought to offer these services through Decentralized Finance or DeFi.

 DeFi is an ecosystem built on the Ethereum blockchain that has over $7 billion worth of smart contracts.
 Rather than relying on a centralized infrastructure, DeFi uses immutable smart contracts to power lending platforms like Compound that automatically match borrowers and lenders and calculate interest rates based on the ratio of borrowed to supplied assets.

 For example, suppose that a trader wants to bet on a cryptocurrency’s value depreciating in price over a one-week period.
 The trader might borrow the cryptocurrency from a DeFi lending platform, sell it for a stablecoin or fiat currency, and buy it back a week later.
 If they buy it back at a lower price than the sale price plus interest, they realize a profit on the price drop.

 At the same time, suppose that a long-term investor lent the cryptocurrency to the short-term trader in exchange for interest.
 The long-term investor maintains their long position in the cryptocurrency and potentially earned interest on the amount that was above and beyond the interest rates offered by conventional financial institutions.